Administrative and Academic staff of the IRCP listed in alphabetical order:

 Faculty member of the Peacebuilding Program

 Le Ngoc Bich Ly earned her Bachelor’s Degree in English at Can Tho University in Vietnam in 2004 and her Master’s Degree in Divinity at Payap University in Chaing Mai, Thailand in 2011.
-She also joined the Ph.D. program in Peacebuilding at Payap University for two years.
-She then moved to Indonesia and completed her PhD degree in Inter-religious studies at the Indonesian Consortium for Religious Studies at Gadjah Mada University in February 2017.
+She received her PhD degree in Inter-religious studies at the Indonesian Consortium for Religious Studies at Gadjah Mada University in February 2017.
 Her first book is Struggles for Women-Inclusive Leadership in Toraja Church in Indonesia and the Evangelical Church of Vietnam: Agency and Structural Change (2017).
-Her research interests are in religious philosophy, gender issues in religions, interfaith dialogue, and peacebuilding.
+Her research interests are in religious philosophy, gender and interfaith peacebuilding.

 Dr. Somboon Panyakom